lorepozo/tobase/README.md

 ## Usage

 __`tobase`__ encodes raw data from standard input to standard output.
-Out-of-the-box, it can output to any base <= 16, or bases 58 (bitcoin-style) and 64.
+Out-of-the-box, it can output to any base <= 16, or bases 58, 64, and 94
+(corresponding to bitcoin encodings, RFC 4648, and printable non-spacelike ASCII characters respectively).
 For other bases, an alphabet must be provided.
+Alphabets can be used for any base.

 ```
 Usage: tobase BASE [ALPHABET]